levelrin/notes/python/scikit-learn.md

 # First number is the probability that the data belongs to group 0.
 # Second number is the probability that the data belongs to group 1.
 # model.predict_proba takes 2D array as an input.
+# Note that MLPRegressor does not have this method.
+We should use model.predict() instead.
 print(f"Prediction for x = 5: {model.predict_proba([[5]])}")

 # Let the model classify the data.